AndreasHeger/CGATReport/doc/Tutorial5.rst

 database for tables matching the pattern in ``pattern``.
 It also defines convenience functions such as :meth:`getValues`.
 :meth:`getValues` executes an SQL statement that returns rows of single values and converts these to a python list.
+The outcome is the following dataframe:

+.. report:: Tutorial5.ExpressionLevel
+   :render: dataframe
+   :head: 10
+   :tail: 10

 Testing this data source you should see one plot::